 Cellules souches pluripotentes induites: A Safer Option

-Cellules souches pluripotentes induites (IPSCS) are reprogrammed adult cells that have been converted back into a pluripotent state.
+Cellules souches pluripotentes induites (iPSC) are reprogrammed adult cells that have been converted back into a pluripotent state.
 They have the same potential as embryonic stem cells but do not raise the same ethical concerns.

 Cellules souches mésenchymateuses: A Promising Alternative